Skip to main content

 • 1867 newspaper reports show canal operations as they return to normal in the years after the Civil War.
 A July 3 article reports on the delivery of 500-600 coffins to Cumberland for re-interment of area war dead at Antietam.
 The compilation includes articles from six papers.

 • 1868 newspaper reports express the hope that the extension of the Cumberland Valley Railroad to Williamsport will improve busines.
 At year end the Alleganian reported, “permits granted for the departures of 4,479 ladened boats from this port – an increase of 250 over last year; and this, notwithstanding the fact that seventy-five days were lost during the season by reason of breaks and other detentions.”
+Many stories reflect the controversy surrounding the repair and re-opening of the Alexandria Aqueduct in Georgetown.

 • 1869 newspaper reports feature a change in the canal company leadership, construction of a new wharf in Cumberland, and another year of growth.